What is glomerular disease?

 The aim of treatment is to treat the underlying cause (if it’s known).
 Treatments includes:

-- Taking angiotensin-converting enzyme inhibitors or angiotensin receptor blockers to control blood pressure and stop protein loss into the urine.
+- Taking angiotensin-converting enzyme inhibitors or angiotensin receptor blockers to regulate blood pressure and stop protein loss into the urine.

 - Cutting back on salt in your diet.